 Step 4: It’s Time to Gear It Up

-This is the most important step among the whole process, and it’s going to define the whole effectiveness of creating the studio indeed.
+This is the most important step in the whole process, and it’s going to define the whole effectiveness of creating the studio indeed.

 Yeah, you guessed it right.
 It’s setting the gear up into the room.